CONTACT OUR LAWYERS

 Franchising can be an effective and efficient way to achieve your goals.
 But franchising is far different than other business systems.

-You may be a successful business entrepreneur with refreshing new ideas or a long-established local enterprise looking to grow your business or a national operation looking to expand into new territories.
+You may be a successful business entrepreneur with refreshing new ideas or a long-established local enterprise looking to expand your business or a national operation into new territories.
 Franchising may be the solution.
-In Franchising, you can permit to others to use your business model to others for a fee.
-Franchising can allow you to rapidly expand your company without a large amount of capital or selling any of your interest in the company.
-But you can extend the reach of your name, products, and services.
-Whether you want to know how to franchise your, our expert franchise attorneys can help.
+In Franchising, you can permit others to use your business model for a fee.
+Franchising can allow you to rapidly expand your company by affording you the ability to extend the reach of your name, products, and services without a large amount of capital or having to sell any of your interest in the company.
+If you want to know how to franchise your business, our expert franchise attorneys can help.

 Franchise law is complex.
 But starting a franchise does not have to be.
 Our franchise lawyers can discern which regulations govern your business.
 We take care of compliance with both state and federal regulation and building your franchise system.